-- Awesome music.
+Awesome traditional tango music.
 We have invited some of the best DJs around to keep you hyped up and on the floor all day and night.

-- Traditional Argentine Tango.
-If you dance international ballroom, North American, or other styles, this is probably not the event for you.
+Social Argentine Tango.
+If you dance international ballroom, North American, Fantasia, or other styles, this is probably not the event for you.

 Our milongas will be fun and safe.
 We will strictly enforce general tango etiquette and line of dance.
 We reserve the right to eject guests from the milongas and refuse admission to those who choose to not follow the rules of the road.
 This is for the safety and enjoyment of everyone.

 Will there be food?

-Delicious snacks with options for everyone will be served during the milongas, as well as local Naveira coffee and Indian River Orange Juice, as well as teas, and water.
+Delicious snacks with options for everyone will be served during the milongas, as well as local coffee and orange juice, teas, and water.
 A full dinner will be provided during Thursday’s Thanksgiving Milonga and a picnic lunch will be provided at Friday’s afternoon milonga.
-There are many great restaurants within walking distance, including the native-inspired upscale Ulele, the laid-back Cafe Hey!, and the brand new food emporium The Hall on Franklin just below the venue.
-Bring your own mugs/water bottles!
+There are many great restaurants within walking distance of The Hip Room, including the native-inspired upscale Ulele, the laid-back Cafe Hey!, and the brand new food emporium The Hall on Franklin just below the venue.

 Can I bring alcohol?